 ASII-NG aims at detecting atmospheric features which are of interest to meteorologists and other users.
 In contrast to the ASII product (further development is frozen), where the focus was on identification of conceptual models, the ASII-NG product in its current stage is clearly linked to Clear Air Turbulence (CAT), which makes it relevant for meteorologists and aviation end users.

 Clear-air turbulence is generally non-convective turbulence outside the planetary boundary layer, often in the upper troposphere.
 CAT typically has a patchy structure and horizontal dimensions of 80-500 km in the along-wind direction and 20-100 km in the across-wind direction.
 Vertical dimensions are 500-1000 m, and the lifespan of CAT is between half an hour and a day (Overeem 2002).
 As CAT involves physical processes with scales usually smaller than the resolution of numerical weather prediction (NWP) models, forecasts of CAT with NWP are difficult to perform.
 Therefore, it is of interest to identify areas with risk of CAT from satellite observations.
 Common causes and sources of CAT are:

 - Gravity waves (e.g. mountain waves)

 - Wind shear (e.g. jet streams)

 At this stage, the feature detection covers the first two phenomena in two separate sub-products, ASII-TF for tropopause foldings and ASII-GW for gravity waves.

 Gravity waves can be detected in satellite imagery through the characteristic patterns of alternating bright and dark stripes they cause (e.g. in Figure 1 below).
-The product is based on a pattern recognition algorithm seeking such regularly arranged stripy features in water vapour imagery.
+The product is based on a pattern recognition algorithm seeking such regularly arranged stripy features in water vapour and infra-red imagery.
 Details can be found here.